DenaSchaeffer/courier/README.md

 #### Contributions:

-1. Jacob Scheetz, 4 hours, contributed in use cases, powerpoint, Trello, and use case diagram creation
+1. Jacob Scheetz, 4 hours, contributed in use case, powerpoint, Trello, and use case diagram creation
-2. Beth Hosek 2, 4 hours, contributed in use cases, powerpoint, Trello, and use case diagram creation
+2. Beth Hosek 2, 4 hours, contributed in use case, powerpoint, Trello, and use case diagram creation
-3. Justen Stall, 4 hours, contributed in use cases, powerpoint, Trello, and use case diagram creation
+3. Justen Stall, 4 hours, contributed in use case, powerpoint, Trello, and use case diagram creation
-4. Dena Schaeffer, 4 hours, contributed in use cases, powerpoint, Trello, and use case diagram creation
+4. Dena Schaeffer, 4 hours, contributed in use case, powerpoint, Trello, and use case diagram creation

 #### Sprint Retrospective: